THE IRCA LONGHAIRS - RAGDOLLS, RAGAMUFFINS, HONEYBEARS AND CHERUBIM CATS (RAGAMUFFINS)

 More information comes from a RagaMuffin breeder who has experience of the early days of the breed and the current situation.
 Her RagaMuffins are registered by CFA, ACFA and TICA, and (in 2018) registration with GCCF was pending.
 The TICA situation is complicated because the breed is registrable with TICA but is not recognised for championship status, but registering authentic, pedigree RagaMuffins is necessary to combat the many Ragdoll crosses being passed off as RagaMuffins.
 The information comes from some of the early RagaMuffin breeders.
 Janet Klarmann (now deceased) and Kim Clark were integral to the breed’s formation by leaving IRCA along with the late Kurt Gehm.

 TICA only recognise pointed Ragdolls although other patterns existed, especially in the original foundation stock first registered, though there seems to be confusion on whether they were intentionally registered or whether they ‘slipped in,’ possibly mislabelled.
-Christine can personally attest to how confused kitten adopters are regarding the differences of RagaMuffins, Ragdolls, TICA-registered solid/mink/sepia Ragdolls, and TICA "registration only" RagaMuffins.
+Breeders of the real multi-generation RagaMuffins can personally attest to how confused kitten adopters are regarding the differences of RagaMuffins, Ragdolls, TICA-registered solid/mink/sepia Ragdolls, and TICA "registration only" RagaMuffins.
 TICA is very muddled regarding RagaMuffins.
 RagaMuffins can be registered with TICA, but it is more-or-less the only major registry that does not recognise the breed for Championship status.
 Currently any cat (absolutely any cat!) can be registered as a RagaMuffin foundation cat.
 Any Ragdoll cross can be registered with TICA as a RagaMuffin because the breed isn’t recognized.
 At the same time, solid/mink/sepia Ragdolls are accepted by TICA for breeding although they can’t be shown.
 The result of this has been a proliferation of backyard breeders exploiting public ignorance.
 Some of these have been buying Ragdolls from a notorious (in the cat fancy) bulk breeder, breeding these to whatever they want and selling the progeny as TICA registered RagaMuffins, often for many times the price of a genuine RagaMuffin.
 Breeders of genuine pedigree RagaMuffins have looked into getting RagaMuffins officially recognized in TICA, but TICA rules would insist on absorbing all the backyard breeders producing mongrel “foundation cats.”
 Any "TICA RagaMuffin" that can’t also be registered with one of the registries that accept RagaMuffins for championship status (CFA, ACFA, GCCF, WCF, CCA/CCC) is a fake.

 [The notorious breeder, – described as a “cat broker” - Jessica Perry of “We Love Ragdolls,” “ElegantRags” and numerous other aliases, has been subject to a class action lawsuit (against both Jessica Perry and Leah Keeran) over the sale of sick and even dying kittens (no vet papers, no vaccinations, no pedigree papers).
 The breeder also sold "Calico Ragdolls" (there is no such breed).
 Perry was last known to be operating out of Wichita, Texas, having previously operated in South Carolina and then to Louisiana.
 There are numerous consumer/ripoff reports online about the operation.
 While backyard breeders advertise crossbred kittens as RagaMuffins on selling sites for $200-$500 range, some want up to $875 for Ragdoll/Persian mixes, and Perry asked for $4000 for a pet, $6000 for a breeding cat (that cannot be registered with CFA, ACFA, GCCF, WCF, CCA/CCC) - more than any legitimate RagaMuffin breeder asks. ]